 Surgery may help to reduce long-term or chronic symptoms that don’t get better with therapy.
 Surgery may also fix some problems such as a blocked intestine, a hole or perforation, an abscess, or bleeding.

 The diseased section of intestine is removed.
-The 2 healthy pieces of intestine are attached.
+The two healthy pieces of intestine are attached.
 This surgery shortens your intestines.
-Ostomy.